VirtuosoResearch/Scalable-finetuning/README.md

 - Forward selection: Use `fast_estimate_forward_selection.py` to conduct greedy forward selection to select a subset of data
 - Random ensemble: Please refer to `./notebook/select_random_ensemble.py` for an example of estimating random ensemble scores and thresholding the scores for selection.

+## Examples

+We provide examples for illustrating the use cases of our algorithm:
+- Select correct examples from a noisy synthetic dataset: `examples/example_noisy_synthetic_addition_task.ipynb`

 ## Reference
 If you find this repository useful or happen to use it in a research paper, please our work with the following bib information